joshcrain/joshcrain.io/notes/2024/2024-in-review/2024-in-review.md

 description: A look back at what stands out about 2024.
 date: 2024-12-30
 ---
 It's that time of year again.
-It's time to look back at the previous year to think about what's been done and what I might do differently.
+It's time to look back at the previous year and write a bit about it.
 ## This site
 I've been thinking about how much I like my website this year.
-I've never been able to dedicate a lot of time to it in one sitting but over time it has shaped up.
+I've never been able to dedicate a lot of time to it in one sitting, but over time it has shaped up.
 In past years, I've spent a lot more time on the mechanics of things—how some thing should work.
 But this year I spent a little more time rounding out the design.
 I made some general [design updates](/notes/2024/design-updates/) to smooth out some rough edges, and added a page for [tags](/tags/) and updated [notes](/notes/).
 I'm particularly happy with the notes page because it pulls together different types of notes in one place.
 The page includes blog posts, of course, but also notes added to my running activities, and weeknotes.

 {% storyImage "./notes/2024/2024-in-review/notes-2024.jpg" "a screenshot of the notes page including weeknotes and running notes" %}